-- it should be free, open source, without export control, - it shouldn't require specific administration rights (root).
+- it should be free, open source, not subject to export control issues, - it shouldn't require specific administration rights (root).

 Supervisor can handle a part of the requirements but it only works on a single UNIX-like operating system.
-The Supervisor website references some third parties that deal with multiple Supervisor instances but they only consist in dashboards and they focus on the nodes rather than on the applications and their possible distribution over nodes.
+The Supervisor website references some third parties dealing with multiple Supervisor instances but they only consist in dashboards and they focus on the nodes rather than on the applications and their possible distribution over nodes.
 Nevertheless, the extensibility of Supervisor makes it possible to implement the missing requirements.